 Web Design and Maintenance

 Businesses can’t survive in today’s environment without a website.
 As a web designer/developer, you’ll be in charge of crafting smooth, intuitive websites that reflect your clients’ respective brands and earn them more revenue.

 Web design and maintenance are in high demand, and with programs like WordPress, you no longer need coding knowledge to get started.
 After building the sites, you can spend a few hours each week maintaining them and earn a lot of nearly-passive income.

 How much you can earn: Most web designers earn $20 to $45 per hour.
 You’ll earn towards the lower end with little experience or coding knowledge, although it’s still good money.
 Learning to code and becoming proficient in certain software programs will drive that rate up.

-Pros and cons: You don’t need previous writing experience to get clients — just a portfolio of samples.
-You can choose any niche that you want, but work experience in a particular niche can help you secure clients faster.
+You don’t need previous writing experience to get clients (just a portfolio of writing samples).
+You can choose any niche you want, but work experience in a particular niche can help you get clients faster.

-Side hustles have always been possible, but thanks to the internet, almost anyone can create a second income stream that generates a solid amount of extra money.
+Side hustles have always been possible, but thanks to the internet, almost anyone can create an extra income stream that generates a solid amount of money.